aegis1980/gis-experiments/README.md

 # GIS Experiments (Python)

-*(Windows, non Anaconda)* Rasterio and GDAL install using whl files included (rather than from pypi).
-If not using python 3.8, see [here](https://rasterio.readthedocs.io/en/latest/installation.html#windows)
+*(Windows, non Anaconda)* GDAL, Rasterio, Fiona and RTree install using whl files included (rather than from pypi) - installing from whl files includes binaries.

+If not using Python 3.8x then your will need to d/l appropriate whl files from here

 ```bash
 pip install GDAL-3.2.2-cp38-cp38-win_amd64.whl